 Haruhi herself either subverts or inverts this in Sigh when she and Tsuruya spike Mikuru's drink (definitely a subversion in Tsuruya's case by virtue of her holding the Idiot Ball as usual).
 After Haruhi nearly gets a faceful of fist from Kyon for the effort (it didn't help that she went so far as to call Mikuru ''her toy''), she pulls a Heel–Face Turn and from then on is both a Type II Anti-Hero and a Jerk with a Heart of Gold.

 Never Live It Down: Haruhi will never be able to get away from the reputation she established in the beginning; even if she gets Character Development from it, some fans will inevitably continue to see her as an irredeemable sociopath that never defrosts.
 Although, to be fair, most of the material in which she does defrost had not (and still has not) been animated yet, and the novels are still pretty niche in the Americas.
+Plus, Haruhi has not changed THAT much; it is just now she is more of a Jerk with a Heart of Gold (or just a jerk depending on interpretation) than the sociopathic asshat she was initially made out to be.

-You were almost forced to it in the first airing, due to the Mind Screw episode order.
+You were almost forced to in the first airing, due to the Mind Screw episode order.
 However, even in the chronological order, there's an enormous amount of bonus.

 Also, although you can skip the middle episodes of the Endless Eight and only watch the first and last ones the ending of the final episode is much more satisfying after having endured the whole thing.
 Not to mention each episode has subtle changes that are hard to catch the first time.

-They Changed It, Now It Sucks: Many fans reacted this way to the new opening and ending sequences created for the 2009 episodes.
+They Changed It, Now It Sucks!: Many fans reacted this way to the new opening and ending sequences created for the 2009 episodes.
 Admittedly, the old themes had three full years to become ingrained into the collective fan-consciousness, and the ending theme especially achieved godlike levels of popularity, spawning thousands of fan-made videos and animations.
 Fortunately the creators of the anime were seemingly aware that they could never top themselves, and avoided the temptation to try simply by coming up with something Completely Different (neither of the new themes feature any dancing whatsoever, and their visual styles are quite distinct from both each other and the old themes).
 In a lampshaded (in the Viral Marketing) instance, before fan complaints, the English dub was going to use the word "psychic" instead of "esper".

 Unintentionally Sympathetic: The Computer Club President reaches Sheldon J Plankton-levels of this.
 While it was wrong of them to cheat in their challenge of the SOS Brigade, it was to get back a computer Haruhi stole from them using cruel blackmail.